thekingiscold/codingAgent/README.md

-CodingAgent is a VS code extension under development.
+CodingAgent is a VS code extension currently under development.
 It uses a locally running large language model to assist coders.
-This is project is just getting started.